cgiacomini/vagrant--kubernetes/examples/021-Observability/Example1v1/README.md

 pod "prometheus-deployment-847b77bd49-4bnnq" deleted
 ```
 ## Verify metrics
+We send some requests to the application with correct and some with incorrect URL path.
+Occasionally some random Exceptions are rised so we increment EXCEPTION counter too.
 ```
 $ k get pods -o wide
 NAME                                     READY   STATUS    RESTARTS       AGE   IP            NODE         NOMINATED NODE   READINESS GATES